 Aquarius/SAC-D is a collaboration between NASA and Argentina's space agency, Comisión Nacional de Actividades Espaciales (CONAE), with participation from Brazil, Canada, France and Italy.
 The Aquarius instrument was built jointly by NASA's Jet Propulsion Laboratory and NASA's Goddard Space Flight Center.

 The Aquarius instrument includes three radiometers and one scatterometer.
+The soil moisture data are collected by the radiometers.
 The radiometers measure brightness temperature at 1.414 GHz in the horizontal and vertical polarizations (TH and TV).
-The scatterometer is a microwave radar sensor that measure backscatter for surface roughness corrections.
+The scatterometer is a microwave radar sensor that measures backscatter for surface roughness corrections.
 Table 13 summarizes instrument characteristics.

 |3 radiometers in push-broom alignment||